kjaylee/solforest.card/Level1/a. Elemental Magic/README.md

 - **Duration**: 1 turn
 - **Range**: 2 tiles
 - **Strong Against**: Pyromancy
-- **Story**: Known as the "Earthshaker," this witch girl can manipulate the earth and stone.
+- **Story**: Known as the "Earthshaker," this girl can manipulate the earth and stone.
 She can create rock walls, summon earthquakes, and even cause landslides.
 She's steady and unmovable, a rock-solid ally or foe.

 ---